GOLF CONVENOR: Joe Joyce

 STROKE EVENT BUT WITH STABLEFORD SCORES ON THE DAY COUNTING TOWARDS THE ORDER OF MERIT

-OPPORTUNITY TO STAY ON, FOR DINNER, AT THE GOLF CLUB
+OPPORTUNITY TO STAY ON FOR DINNER AFTER GOLF

 A CHAMPIONSHIP EVENT

 OPPORTUNITY TO STAY ON, FOR DINNER, AFTER GOLF